 - A pass to the Los Angeles Film Festival

-- Eligibility to join the Indie Writers Caucus of the WGAw.
+- Eligibility for the Indie Writers Caucus of the WGAw.

 LMU SFTV Screenwriting Fellowship

-Alumni of Loyola Marymount University who apply to the Screenwriting Lab can ask to be considered for the LMU Screenwriting Fellowship.
-The fellowship includes a $10,000 cash grant, as well as inclusion in Film Independent’s annual Screenwriting Lab.
-To be eligible, applicants must be alumni of Loyola Marymount University.
+Alumni of Loyola Marymount University who apply to the Screenwriting Lab are eligible for consideration for the LMU Screenwriting Fellowship.
+The fellowship includes a $10,000 cash grant as well as inclusion in the Screenwriting Lab.

 How to Apply:

-- Cover Letter explaining your interest in the Screenwriting Lab
+- A cover letter explaining your interest in the Screenwriting Lab

-- Bios of key cast and crew attached, if any
+- Bios of attached key cast and crew, if any

 - Project status and history

-Aside from the application fee, there is no tuition to attend Film Independent’s Artist Development Programs.
+Beyond the application fee, there is no cost or tuition to participate in any of Film Independent’s Artist Development programs.